viraj-nikam/canvas/readme.md

 'upload_filesize' => env('CANVAS_UPLOAD_FILESIZE', 3145728),
 ```

+## Available Options

+> **Note:** The following features are completely optional, you are not required to use them.

 ### Frontend

-While Canvas does not dictate a specific design for your frontend, it does provide a basic starting point using [Bootstrap](https://getbootstrap.com) and [Vue](https://vuejs.org).
+While Canvas does not dictate a specific design for your frontend, it does provide a basic starting point using [Bootstrap](https://getbootstrap.com) and [Vue](https://vuejs.org) that will be helpful for many applications.
 The scaffolding is located in the `cnvs/studio` Composer package, which may be installed using Composer:

 ```bash
 composer require cnvs/studio